Briefing

 "extracted_task": "investigate staging build failure"

-}Hermes runs the investigation with its 40+ built-in tools, pulls the CI logs, finds the failing test, and sends the answer back through OpenClaw to the channel it came from.
+}Hermes runs the investigation with its 40+ built-in tools (opens in a new tab), pulls the CI logs, finds the failing test, and sends the answer back through OpenClaw to the channel it came from.

 The Memory Triangle